Valandur/webapi-client-java/docs/WorldApi.md

 <a name="deleteWorld"></a>
 # **deleteWorld**
-> WorldFull deleteWorld(world, details, accept, pretty)
+> World deleteWorld(world, details, accept, pretty)

 Delete a world